 Also in this year, the Science 2.0 Conference was very successful with great talks und inspiring discussions.
 Thanks to all speakers and participants!
 We are already looking forward to the third international Science 2.0 Conference in April 2016 in Cologne.

-The presentation slides are linked in the conference programme.
-All videos will be published soon.
+The presentation slides and video recordings of the talks are linked in the conference programme.

 Photo credits: Timo Wilke